savint123/savint-docker/readme.md

-# Instructions for using docker image containing gazebo-ros simulation of remora-cubesat
+# Instructions for using docker image containing gazebo-ros simulation of dd-robot

 ### Run commands below in same directory